Gokhul2003/Coderz/README.md

 **Set Up Environment Variables:**

-Create a new file named `.env.local` in the root of your project and add the following content:
+Create `.env.local` File: In the root of your project, create a file named `.env.local`.

+Add the API Key to the `.env.local` File: You need to get the API key from RapidAPI for OnCompiler.
+Once you have the key, add it to the `.env.local` file in the following format

 ```env
 VITE_ONECOMPILER_API=' '